Gerald Crabtree

 Gerald R. Crabtree is the David Korn Professor at Stanford University and an Investigator in the Howard Hughes Medical Institute.
 He is known for defining the Ca2+-calcineurin-NFAT signaling pathway, pioneering the development of synthetic ligands for regulation of biologic processes and discovering chromatin regulatory mechanisms involved in cancer and brain development.
-He is a founder of Ariad Pharmaceuticals, Amplyx Pharmaceuticals, and Foghorn Therapeutics.
+He is a founder of Ariad Pharmaceuticals, Amplyx Pharmaceuticals, Foghorn Therapeutics, and Shenandoah Therapeutics (Shenandoah Therapeutics was mentioned in a July 26, 2023 New York Times online article by Gina Kolata).

 Education and training

 Crabtree grew up near Wellsburg, West Virginia, earned his B.S. in Chemistry and Mathematics from West Liberty State College and his M.D. from Temple University.
 While at medical school, he became interested in laboratory research and started to work at Dartmouth College with Allan Munck on the biochemistry of steroid hormones.